 Ben Stiller (Larry Day/Laa), Robin Williams (Teddy Roosevelt), Owen Wilson (Jedediah), Steve Coogan (Octavius), Dan Stevens (Sir Lancelot), Rebel Wilson (Tilly), Ricky Gervais (Dr McPhee), Skyler Gisondo (Nick Daley), Rami Malek (Akmenrah), Ben Kingsley (Merenkhare), Patrick Gallagher (Attila the Hun), Dick Van Dyke (Cecil Fredericks), Mizuo Peck (Sacajawea), Mickey Rooney (Gus), Bill Cobbs (Reginald), Andrea Martin (Rose)

-If that had been that, the Night at the Museum series would have reached its natural end and been forgotten.
+If that had been that, the Night at the Museum would have come out and been quickly forgotten.
 As with Hollywood thinking though, one success begets another and another – even if the initial premise of figures in a museum coming to life feels like it is being awkwardly stretched and made to act as a franchise when it was almost certainly not intended that way at the time of the original writing.
-With the death of both Robin Williams and Mickey Rooney, plans for a further spinoff featuring Owen Wilson and Steve Coogan have been canned and this hopefully means that the Night at the Museum series is at a welcome end.
+With the death of both Robin Williams and Mickey Rooney, this hopefully means that the Night at the Museum series is at an end.

 There is nothing in this film that feels like it is not simply coasting by on your familiarity with the characters and stealing $12 from your pocket for the privilege of doing so.
 Nobody seems particularly cheerful at being there.
 Ben Stiller looks even more depressed than usual – you would think that if someone let the amount of unhappiness come through that he has in his last few performance, it would be time to quit the profession or go on antidepressants.

-The best performances are from the newcomers to the series – Australian comedian Rebel Wilson in an extremely silly performance as the museum’s security guard and from Dan Stevens, unrecognisable from Downton Abbey (2010-5) and The Guest (2014), as the show’s Lancelot.
+The best performances are from the newcomers to the series – Australian comedian Rebel Wilson in an extremely silly performance as the museum’s security guard and from Dan Stevens, unrecognisable from Downton Abbey (2010-5), as the show’s Lancelot.